For those that don’t know, Google Search Quality Guidelines is a 150-page document for Google’s search quality evaluators.

 Google subdivides queries into the following possible user intents:

-A broad search to find information on a topic where the answer is typically longer, controversial, or more complex.
+A know query is a broad search to find information on a topic where the answer is typically longer, controversial, or more complex.

 Example Know queries: [Serena Williams], [World Trade Center], [Kong Skull Island], etc.